Donald Trump Calls Burglary At Elijah Cummings’ Baltimore Home ‘Too Bad’

 The comment came after a week of attacks on the African American lawmaker over the conditions of his Baltimore district, according to The Guardian.

-The Baltimore Police Department said Thursday that it began an investigation into a report of a burglary at Cumming’s home in the early hours of the morning on Saturday, which is hours before Trump launched his first twitter attack on the congressman’s hometown.
+The Baltimore Police Department said Thursday that it began an investigation into a report of a burglary at Cummings’ home in the early hours of the morning on Saturday, which is hours before Trump launched his first Twitter attack on the congressman’s hometown.

 Cummings confirmed in a statement Friday that someone had attempted to get into his home early Saturday morning.